chemisus/graphql/README.md

 # GraphQL

-If you're looking for a reactive, two phase, BFS, graphql library, then you've found it!
+If you're looking for a reactive, two phase, BFS, graphql library<sup>†</sup>, then you've found it!

 > ***What do you mean by "two phases"?***